informal-org/informal/docs/tutorial/tutorial.md

 ```

 ### Declarative Ranges
-Whenever possible, AppAssembly tries to define operations in a declarative style where you specify what the result should look like, rather than use separate functions like `concat`, `append`, `prepend`, `range`, etc.
+Whenever possible, Informal tries to define operations in a declarative style where you specify what the result should look like, rather than use separate functions like `concat`, `append`, `prepend`, `range`, etc.

 For example, to create a range of numbers, just specify the beginning and end.
 ```ruby